-- (a) For collisions with unobstructed and constantly travelling or stationary targets; - (b) On flat, horizontal and dry roads; - (c) In maximum mass and mass in running order conditions; - (d) In situations where the vehicle longitudinal centre planes are displaced by not more than $0.2\ m;$ - (e) In ambient illumination conditions of at least 1000 Lux without direct blinding sunlight; - (f) In absence of weather conditions affecting the dynamic performance of the vehicle (e.g. no storm, not below 0°C); and in absence of extreme driving conditions (e.g. harsh cornering).
+- (a) For collisions with unobstructed and constantly travelling or stationary targets; - (b) On flat, horizontal and dry roads; - (c) In maximum mass and mass in running order conditions; - (d) In situations where the vehicle longitudinal centre planes are displaced by not more than 0.2 m; - (e) In ambient illumination conditions of at least 1000 Lux without direct blinding of the sensors (e.g. direct blinding sunlight); - (f) In absence of weather conditions affecting the dynamic performance of the vehicle (e.g. no storm, not below 0°C); and in absence of extreme highly dynamic driving conditions (e.g. harsh cornering or turning).